vodolaz095/hunt/tutorials/events.md

 - silly: debug information is shown
 - debug: events are emitted on each http request
-- verbose: users getting read access on entities
+- verbose: process is started, users getting read access on entities
-- info: users signing in, signing up, performing update/delete actions on entities
+- info: users signing in, signing up, performing update/delete actions on entities, email notification send
 - warn: bad configuration options
 - error: webprocess and any thrown errors, that required process to be restarted